cilium/cilium/Documentation/operations/upgrade.rst

 * The Cilium agent does not support the legacy ``nat46-range`` option as well as the per-endpoint ``NAT46`` configuration anymore.
 Both are replaced in favor of NAT46/64 handling for services.
+* The kube-proxy replacement in the tunneling mode (i.e., ``vxlan`` or ``geneve``) will set the ``reserved:world`` security identity for all service requests coming from outside the cluster.
+Previously, when a selected service endpoint was on a different node, the security identity was set to the ``reserved:remote-node``.
+The change might impact those who have a network policy allowing access to the service from inside the cluster, and the policy was used to allow access from outside.

 New Options
 ~~~~~~~~~~~